-Holds ultimate responsibility for safeguarding and child protection in the Academy;
+- Holds ultimate responsibility for safeguarding and child protection in the Academy; - Acts as a source of support and expertise in carrying out safeguarding duties for the whole Academy community, including close liaison with the school's mental health lead; - Encourages a culture of listening to children and taking account of their wishes and feelings; - Is appropriately trained with updates every two years and will ensure that they refresh their knowledge and skills at regular intervals throughout the year; - Will refer a child if there are concerns about possible abuse, to the relevant partners including the police if necessary through the Gloucestershire Mash team, and act as a focal point for staff to discuss concerns.
+Referrals should be made in writing, following a telephone call using the online Multi Agency Referral Form (MARF); - Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral.
+They will ensure that records include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved; and a note of any action taken, decisions reached and the outcome. - Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - Will ensure that an indication of the existence of the additional file above is marked on the pupil records. - Will ensure that when a pupil leaves the Academy, their child protection file is passed to the new Academy (separately from the main pupil and ensuring secure transit) and that confirmation of receipt is obtained. - Will liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children;

-- Acts as a source of support and expertise in carrying out safeguarding duties for the whole Academy community, including close liaison with the schools mental health lead; - Encourages a culture of listening to children and taking account of their wishes and feelings; - Is appropriately trained with updates every two years and will ensure that they refresh their knowledge and skills at regular intervals throughout the year; - Will refer a child if there are concerns about possible abuse, to the relevant partners including the police if necessary through the Gloucestershire Mash team, and act as a focal point for staff to discuss concerns.
-Referrals should be made in writing, following a telephone call using the online Multi Agency Referral Form (MARF); - Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - Will ensure that an indication of the existence of the additional file above is marked on the pupil records. - Will ensure that when a pupil leaves the Academy, their child protection file is passed to the new Academy (separately from the main pupil and ensuring secure transit) and that confirmation of receipt is obtained. - Will liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children; - Will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team; - Will ensure that all staff sign to say they have read, understood and agree to work within the Academy's Safeguarding policy, staff behaviour policy (code of conduct) and Keeping Children Safe in Education Part I and annex A - Will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - Will organise child protection and safeguarding induction, regularly update training (including that related to online safety) for all Academy staff, keep a record of attendance and address any absences from the training; - Will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" to be submitted annually to the Education Safeguarding Team at GCSB; - Has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate; - Will ensure that the names of the Designated Safeguarding Lead and deputies, are clearly advertised in the Academy, with a statement explaining the Academy's role in referring and monitoring cases of suspected abuse. - Hold the details of the LA personal advisor and liaise with them, as necessary.
+- Will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team; - Will ensure that all staff sign to say they have read, understood and agree to work within the Academy's Safeguarding policy, staff behaviour policy (code of conduct) and Keeping Children Safe in Education Part I and annex B. - Will ensure that either they, or another staff member, attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - Will organise child protection and safeguarding induction, regularly update training (including that related to online safety) for all Academy staff, keep a record of attendance and address any absences from the training; - Will contribute to and provide, with the Headteacher and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" to be submitted annually to the Education Safeguarding Team at GCSP: - Has an understanding of locally agreed processes for providing early help and intervention and will support members of staff where Early Help is appropriate; - Will ensure that the names of the Designated Safeguarding Lead and deputies, are clearly advertised in the Academy, with a statement explaining the Academy's role in referring and monitoring cases of suspected abuse.